mindyzwan/parenthetical/README.md

 ## Setup
 Clone this repo to your desktop and run `bundle install` to install all the dependencies.

+To setup database, be sure to have PostgreSQL installed.
+Then run `createdb parenthetical` and `psql -d parenthetical < database/schema.sql`.

+If you'd like to have some data to work with, run `psql -d parenthetical < database/seed.sql`.

 ## Usage
 Once the dependencies are installed, you can run `ruby app.rb` to start the application.
 You will then be able to access it at `localhost:8080`